sharmamht19/Mini-SQL-Engine/README.md

   - Group data and apply aggregation functions.
   - If HAVING condition is met, store result in `groupedTable`.
 - Write final `groupedTable` results to a CSV file.
+# System Features and Implementation

+### PAGING

+**Approach:**
+- Divide the system memory into blocks of 1024 Bytes each, referred to as pages.
+- Convert matrices to a size that fits within the page limit.
+For instance, a 16x16 matrix.
+- For larger matrices, decompose them into multiple 16x16 matrices, effectively storing them across various pages.
+- Organize these pages in a two-dimensional structure, facilitating retrieval and modifications.

+### BUFFER MANAGEMENT

+**Approach:**
+- Implement a deque (double-ended queue) structure to represent the main memory buffer.
+- As new pages are loaded into memory, older pages (based on the FIFO policy) are evicted when the buffer limit is reached.
+- When retrieving a matrix, check the buffer for the respective pages.
+If not present, load the necessary page into the buffer and evict the oldest page.

+### ERROR HANDLING

+**Approach:**
+- Before executing a command, perform a syntactic check to verify the command's structure and arguments.
+- If the syntactic check passes, proceed to the semantic check to ensure the operation's logical validity.
+- In case of an error, generate descriptive error messages to guide users to correct their input.

+### LOAD MATRIX

+**Approach:**
+- Read the matrix data from the specified CSV file.
+- Divide the matrix into 16x16 chunks, or pages.
+- Load these pages into the memory buffer, evicting older pages if necessary following the FIFO policy.

+### PRINT MATRIX

+**Approach:**
+- If the matrix size is smaller than 20x20, display the entire matrix.
+- If larger, extract and display only the first 20 rows and columns.
+- Provide visual indicators if a matrix is truncated during display.

+### TRANSPOSE MATRIX

+**Approach:**
+- Using the memory buffer, retrieve matrix pages one by one.
+- Transpose each 16x16 matrix page in the buffer.
+- Store the transposed matrix back into the memory.

+### EXPORT MATRIX

+**Approach:**
+- Retrieve the matrix from the memory pages.
+- Construct a complete matrix, combining pages if necessary.
+- Write the matrix data into the desired file format, such as CSV.

+### RENAME MATRIX

+**Approach:**
+- Identify the matrix using its current name or metadata.
+- Update its name in the metadata and other associated references.
+- Ensure the renaming doesn't cause conflicts with existing matrix names.

+### CHECKSYMMETRY

+**Approach:**
+- Extract matrix pages from memory and construct the matrix.
+- Compare each element (i, j) with the element (j, i) for the entire matrix.
+- If all such pairs match, the matrix is symmetric; otherwise, it's not.

+### COMPUTE

+**Approach:**
+- Based on the specified operation, retrieve the necessary matrices from memory.
+- Perform the matrix operations, such as subtraction, multiplication, etc.
+- Store the result back into the memory, possibly evicting older pages if the buffer gets full.

 ### Assumptions